How to Find Care for Your Aging Parent: What You Need to Know

 How to Search for Assisted Living or At-Home Care

 Now that you’ve decided to move forward with finding care for your parent, you’ll want to explore all the options.
-Whatever kind of care they need, think of this process like buying a house.
+Whether your parent needs assisted living or at-home care, think of this process like buying a house.
 You’d want to see the property, ask the seller questions, and find a place that’s the best fit.
 Finding a solution to get care is no different.

 - Consider the costs you’ll incur, whether it’s for assisted living or at-home care.
 And don’t forget about the less-obvious expenses of at-home care.